Is the only means for saving human civilisation through the restoration of the lost authority of the Church?

 Is the only means of restoring the lost authority of the Church through the undoing of so, so much that happened in the wake of Vatican II?

-Whatever the merit of these questions and however bizarre they will no doubt appear to my secular friends, I confess they work ever in the background of my consciousness.
+Whatever the merit of these questions and however bizarre they no doubt appear to my secular friends, I confess they have long worked in the background of my consciousness.

 Yet certain things trigger them.
 Something happens and suddenly they are there, boiling away dramatically on the frontburner.

 Something like this happened recently.
 I received an email from an old and dear friend.
 His letter contained two simple sentences which hit me very profoundly:

 I am increasingly depressed by this country’s brutal corporate capitalist culture and the selfish ignorance of my fellow citizens.
 I’m inside of some sort of death cult.